vingt-2/BLAHengine/ReadMe.md

 * GLFW (a GL toolkit library).
 * GLM, a C++ mathematics library for graphics programming that mimics GLSL maths definitions.

-Make sure you get all the STD/*.h includes right and you should be good to go !
+Make sure you get all the STD/*.h includes resolved and linked and you should be good to go !

 Cheers !